aig-upf/fs-private/README.md

 ./solver.bin
 ```

-Note that only the non-debug executable is built by default, but you can run `scons debug=1` or `scons edebug=1` from the previous directory to generate debug solvers as well.
+Note that only the non-debug executable is built by default, but you can invoke the `generator.py` script with flags `--debug` and `--edebug` to control the debug level
+of the resulting executable.